Governors in U.S. South clash with local leaders on masks, stay-at-home orders | Health

 Mandatory mask wearing, seen by health officials as a relatively easy way to slow the virus spread, has become a hot button political issue among Americans, with many conservatives calling such rules a violation of their Constitutional rights.
 The clashes between local leaders and their governors comes as coronavirus deaths nationally rise for a second consecutive week and cases climb for a seventh week in a row.

+With just a handful of California counties reporting 1,285 new cases so far on Tuesday, total cases in the most populous U.S. state climbed above 400,000.
+That puts California on the verge of surpassing New York - the original epicenter of the nation's outbreak - for the highest number of infections in the country.
 At least 16 states have reported record levels of currently hospitalized COVID-19 patients in July, and cases have set single-day records in 32 states this month, according to a Reuters tally.
-Florida and Georgia had record hospitalizations on Monday and Texas reported a record of more than 10,600 hospitalized coronavirus patients on Saturday.

 Some Texas counties are ordering coolers and refrigerated trucks to store bodies as their morgues fill - a grim sight that was common in New York City at the height of the epidemic there earlier this year.
 Against this backdrop of rising cases and deaths, as well as falling poll numbers over his handling of the pandemic, President Donald Trump is expected to give an upbeat briefing on Tuesday afternoon, focusing on his accomplishments and positive developments on treatments and vaccines.